Akhilesh-Anb/hubot-elastic/README.md

 npm install hubot-elastic --save

-Then add hubot-etcd to your external-scripts.json:
+Then add hubot-elastic to your external-scripts.json:

 ```
 [